hari-hud/awx-onboarding/awx-custom-credentials.md

           VAULT_SECRET_ID: '{{ vault_secret_id }}'
      ```

-2. Create Credential object using custom credenntial type you created.
+2. Create Credential object using custom credential type you created.

 3. Create a job template and assign credential you created in #2.
 Injector configuration varibales will be available to your playbook as extra args.
    I am using playbook like below: